atlas-bi/website/src/docs/bi-library/getting-started.md

 - [Visual Studio Code](https://code.visualstudio.com)
   :::

+{% admonition
+  "note",
+  "Visual Studio Code",
+  "Due to version conflicts in Visual Studio, the webapp is now developed in Visual Studio Code, and the ETL developed in Visual Studio 2017.
+Unfortunately later versions of Visual Studio do not yet include SQL Server Integration Services."
+%}

 Clone the project form GitHub into a new Visual Studio Code project using the clone url: https://github.com/atlas-bi/atlas-bi-library.git

 {% image "./src/static/img/bi-library/getting_started/git_clone.png", "razor component", "(min-width:800px) 50vw, 100vw", "boxed" %}

-Create a file called `web/appsettings.cust.Development.json` with a database connection string.
-Localdb is an easy way to get started.
+Create a file called `web/appsettings.cust.Development.json` with a database connection string. `Localdb` is an easy way to get started.
+For a production website you should use a database on a real instance of sql server.

 ```json
 {